 Donald Trump is likely to become the next president of the United States.
 Now, observers are paying attention to his statements on foreign affairs during the election campaign.

-During his election campaigns, Mr. Trump repeatedly mentioned his stance and commitments regarding the US's role in current world turmoil, including conflicts in Ukraine and the Middle East.
+During his election campaigns, Mr. Trump repeatedly mentioned his stance and commitments regarding America's role in current world turmoil, including conflicts in Ukraine and the Middle East.

 Mr. Donald Trump speaks in Florida on November 6.

-Ukrainian President Volodymyr Zelensky was among the first leaders to congratulate Mr Trump.
-Writing on social network X, Mr Zelensky stressed: "I appreciate Mr Trump's commitment to the 'peace through strength' approach to global affairs.
+Ukrainian President Volodymyr Zelensky was among the first leaders to congratulate Mr. Trump.
+Writing on social network X, Mr. Zelensky emphasized: "I appreciate Mr. Trump's commitment to the ' peace through strength' approach to global affairs.
 This is exactly the principle that can practically bring a just peace in Ukraine closer."

 Last year, Mr. Trump asserted that if he were president, Russia would not have launched the war in Ukraine, adding that he could end the conflict in 24 hours, though he did not elaborate on how he would do so.
-He also criticized the aid that the Biden administration has delivered to Ukraine, which, according to the State Department, has so far amounted to more than $64 billion in military aid alone.
+He also criticized the aid that the administration of U.S. President Joe Biden has delivered to Ukraine, which, according to the U.S. State Department, has so far amounted to more than $64 billion in military aid alone.

 What challenges does Ukraine expect after the US election?

-Al Jazeera on November 6 quoted Leslie Vinjamuri, director of the US and Americas program at the Chatham House Institute in London, as saying that Mr. Trump's commitments could include reaching an agreement with Russia that would affect Ukraine's territorial rights.
-Reuters last year also quoted Mr. Trump as saying that Ukraine might have to make territorial concessions if it wanted to reach an agreement with Russia, something Kyiv firmly opposed.
+Al Jazeera on November 6 quoted Leslie Vinjamuri, director of the US and Americas program at Chatham House in London, as saying that Trump's commitments could include reaching an agreement with Russia but would affect Ukraine's territorial rights.
+Reuters last year also quoted Trump as saying that Ukraine might have to make territorial concessions if it wanted to reach an agreement with Russia, something Kyiv firmly opposed.

 What will happen to the Middle East?